wildwyss/ip5-usertests/README.md

 ### Test
 1. Follow and solve the TODO items in `userTests.js`.
-2. Fill in the anonymous socrative survey about your experience using this library.
+2. Fill in the [anonymous survey](https://forms.gle/nt5bjjSaXbuGW5fJA) about your experience using this library.